BYUCS452F2019/talktime/server/README.md

 This will create a folder called `venv` that contains your virtual environment.

+Now run the following to enter the virtual environment:

+`source venv/bin/activate`

 ### Installing dependencies

 While inside your virtual environment, run the following command to install all dependencies required for this project: